LucasDelfino92/morrowindsharp/wjsetup.md

 > ℹ️ A rule of thumb is to regenerate your distant land any time you install or uninstall mods.
 Most importantly, the process will be much easier as you only need to click on **Run above steps using saved / default settings** the next time you are on the **Distant Land Generation** window.
 On your first distant land generation, MGE XE defaults to **Distant Land configuration setup...**.

 > ⚠️ For no reason should you ever enable **Remiros' Groundcover** plugins in Mod Organizer 2.
 These plugins are meant to be used for Distant Land generation only.
 If you enable them, you will find that you are unable to walk through grass.
-Likewise, if you generate Distant Land with the plugins enabled, but make the mistake of disabling the entire mod (instead of *just* the plugins) during gameplay, you will find missing meshes.
+Likewise, if you generate Distant Land with the plugins enabled, but make the mistake of disabling the entire mod (instead of the plugins), you will find missing meshes during gameplay.

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/MGE%20XE%20272.png)